Social Media Ideas for Insurance Agents

 Go to Google news and search for topics related to your market.
 It doesn’t have to be insurance.
 You can search for any related keywords – driving, snowmobiles, accidents, traffic, gas prices.
 Set up a Google news alert for keywords related to your audience.

-Post related or adjacent content
+Post related or adjacent content on your social media pages

 Follow related Facebook pages and share their posts.
 For example, if you sell snowmobile insurance, follow a popular snowmobile blog or Facebook page and share their posts.
 Look for posts that catch your attention or that you find interesting.